THellemans/Portfolio-Tim-Hellemans/README.md

 ## [Thesis, Analysis of Large Scale Randomized Load Balancing Policies](https://github.com/THellemans/Thesis-Analysis-of-Large-Scale-Randomized-Load-Balancing-Policies)

+In addition to the text and code which I shared at this [github repository]() I also made videos which give a general overview of each chapter in my thesis, these videos can be found at this [youtube playlist](https://www.youtube.com/playlist?list=PLRcKwIHscs19xypNk9B7uMimChab8_iWE).

 ![image](figure_expected_workload-removebg.png)

 Markov processes have found widespread use in the analysis of computer systems and beyond.
 Over time the size of the systems under consideration has grown considerably, e.g. Google has hundreds